 Photography, t-shirt design, woodworking, random eclectic art are all examples of me flailing.
 Writing is the thing I’m drowning in.

 Up until recently, I haven’t yet mastered being in control of my own time so that I can devote at least a few hours to a manuscript.
 Distractions have placed me in front of the computer screen late at night when the rest of the house is asleep.
 Up until recently, I was okay with thinking that the best way to deal with crippling doubt, Imposter Syndrome, and writer’s block is to jump into a new task altogether.
 Projects, particularly first drafts, especially when I’m not established, feel like they take an unnecessarily long time to refine and publish.
 A long time, with no income.
-Things have got to happen much quicker at this point, and if writing’s not done, then it’s time for a plan B.
+Things have got to happen a lot faster at this point, and if the writing’s not done, then it’s time for a plan B.

 Just like it was last year.